LowTideDev/Data-Analytics-Capstone/README.md

 - 📊 **Visualizations:** Tableau workbook at [`visualizations/gamesbyprice.twb`](visualizations/gamesbyprice.twb) with packaged dashboards derived from the curated dataset.
 Additional Tableau artifacts reside alongside it for version history.

 For deeper background on project scope and environment recommendations, consult the documents in the [`docs/`](docs/README.md) directory.

+## Data Storage Considerations
+- The raw Steam datasets are sizable.
+If the repository size becomes a concern, consider hosting the files in an external object store (e.g., S3, Google Drive) and referencing them via download scripts.
+- Git Large File Storage (LFS) is another option for keeping the large CSV and JSON parts versioned without inflating the main Git history.